Policy and Procedures

-Stallholders must have their own product liability insurance of $20 (twenty) million minimum and must be presented at time of booking.
+Stallholders must have their own product liability insurance of $10 (ten) million minimum and must be presented at time of booking.

 Second Hand Goods

-Second hand electrical items and second hand toys are not permitted due to insurance issues.
+Second hand/variety stalls may be included in the market however, electrical items and second hand toys are not permitted to be sold due to insurance issues.